QualCare Insurance Coverage for Drug & Alcohol Rehab

 If you are thinking about getting treatment, the first step in the process is to verify your insurance benefits with American Addiction Centers.
 After that, we can help you choose the most appropriate facility based on your treatment needs, insurance coverage, and specific circumstances.

 You can verify coverage in several ways.
-You can contact one of our admissions navigators by phone at or use our convenient chat feature.
-You can also use our benefits verification form online.
+You can contact one of our admissions navigators by phone at You can also use our benefits verification form online.

 No matter how you verify your coverage, you can be rest assured that your information will be kept completely confidential.